|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Bucharest Exploring

-Day 3: To Brasov via Sinaia, Bran Castle
+Day 3: To Brasov via Sinaia, and Bran Castle

 Departing Bucharest, we begin our journey to Brasov, crossing the Carpathian Mountains.
 This is our point of entry into Transylvania, the land of Magyar, Saxon, Secler, Romanian and Moc Peoples.
 Enroute, we stop in Sinaia, named after Mount Sinai in Egypt.
 It is a mountainside town with winding streets and colorful houses.
 We visit Peles Castle, a former royal residence.
 Built between 1875 and 1883, the castle contains many architectural styles, 160 rooms, and beautiful terraces.
 We also stop at Sinaia Monastery.